Names of the United States: History

-The term "America" was seldom used in the United States before the 1890s, and rarely used by presidents before Theodore Roosevelt.
-It does not appear in patriotic songs composed during the eighteenth and nineteenth centuries, including "The Star-Spangled Banner", "My Country, 'Tis of Thee", and the "Battle Hymn of the Republic", although it is common in 20th-century songs like "God Bless America".
-The name "Columbia", popular in American poetry and songs of the late 18th century, derives its origin from Christopher Columbus.
+The term "America" was less commonly used in the United States before the 1890s.
+Historian Daniel Immerwahr found that "one can search through all the messages and public papers of the presidents—including annual messages, inaugural addresses, proclamations, special messages to Congress, and much more—from the founding to 1898 and encounter only eleven unambiguous references to the country as America, about one per decade."
+This changed with Theodore Roosevelt, who "spoke of America in his first annual message and never looked back.
+In one two-week period, Roosevelt used the name more than all his predecessors combined had.
+Every president since has used America freely and frequently."
+The term "America" did not appear in patriotic songs composed during the eighteenth and most of the nineteenth centuries, including "The Star-Spangled Banner", "My Country, 'Tis of Thee", and the "Battle Hymn of the Republic"; it is used in "America the Beautiful" of 1895 and is common in twentieth-century songs like "God Bless America", written in 1918.

+The name "Columbia", popular in American poetry and songs of the late eighteenth century, derives its origin from Christopher Columbus.
 Many landmarks and institutions in the Western Hemisphere bear his name, including the country of Colombia and the District of Columbia.

-Circa 1810, the term Uncle Sam was "a cant term in the army for the United States," according to a 1810 edition Niles' Weekly Register.
+Circa 1810, the term Uncle Sam was "a cant term in the army for the United States," according to an 1810 edition Niles' Weekly Register.
 Uncle Sam is now known as a national personification of the United States.

 Usage as a singular noun

 The phrase "United States" was originally plural, a description of a collection of independent states—e.g., "the United States are"—including in the Thirteenth Amendment to the United States Constitution, ratified in 1865.
 The singular form became popular after the end of the Civil War, and is now standard.
 However, the plural form is retained in the idiom "these United States".
 The difference is more significant than usage; it is a difference between a collection of states and a unit.

 The transition from plural to singular was gradual.
 In a May 4, 1901, column in the New York Times titled "ARE OR IS?
 Whether a Plural or Singular Verb Goes With the Words United States", former Secretary of State John W. Foster noted that early statesmen such as Alexander Hamilton and Daniel Webster had used the singular form, as well as the Treaty of Paris (1898) and Hay–Pauncefote Treaty of 1900; conversely, most Supreme Court decisions still used the plural form.
 He concludes that "since the civil war the tendency has been towards [singular] use."
 Mark Liberman of the University of Pennsylvania found that, in the corpus of Supreme Court opinions, the transition to singular usage occurred in the early 1900s.
 Among English-language books, the transition happened earlier, around 1880.